aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Players may not possess, touch, kick, throw, or in any way use a ball not associated with their position with the following exception:

 A. Any mounted player may allow a live dodgeball to hit them or intentionally get in the way of a live dodgeball.

 i.
 Players may allow a live dodgeball to bounce off of any part of their body or equipment at any angle.

 a.
 It is illegal for chasers and seekers to interact with a dead dodgeball.

 1\.
-If the referee determines that the player was not reasonably aware that the dodgeball was dead and the play was otherwise legal, the player shall not be penalized. ii.
-An attempt to propel a live dodgeball with any part of one’s body is considered a dodgeball swat.
+If the referee determines that the player was not reasonably aware that the dodgeball was dead and the play was otherwise legal, the player shall not be penalized.

+ii.
+An attempt to propel a live dodgeball with any part of one's body is considered a dodgeball swat.

 a.
 Beaters and seekers may swat a live dodgeball as long as the final motion before contacting the dodgeball begins before they are stuck (natural motion).

 b.
 It is illegal for chasers to swat a dodgeball.

 The following outlines specific violations of this rule:

 B. A mounted beater or seeker must avoid a propelled Quadball.
 Not doing so and being hit is a blue card.

 i.
 If the player attempts to avoid a propelled Quadball and fails but the overall play is not affected, the player shall instead be sent back to hoops.

 ii.
 Intentionally moving into, or remaining in, the path of the Quadball to block it or prevent a goal is a yellow card.

 iii.
 A player unaware of an incoming Quadball is not penalized for not avoiding it unless they have acted to ensure they would be unaware.

 a.
 If the player acted to ensure they would be unaware, the interaction shall be a yellow card.

 iv.
 A player without time to reasonably avoid an incoming Quadball is not penalized for failing to avoid it.

-C. All players may legally possess a dead Quadball to return it to the formerly defending keeper after a score (see: *4.2.1.
-Dead Quadball*).
+C. All players may legally possess a dead Quadball to return it to the formerly defending keeper after a score (see: *[4.2.1.
+Dead Quadball](#421-dead-quadball)*).

 D. Unintentionally illegally acting on a ball in a manner that significantly affects the position or trajectory of that ball is a turnover.

 E. Intentionally blocking a score by committing interpositional ball interference is a red card.

 ⚑ *Blue Card*—Illegally contacting a dead dodgeball